 -

-The typography draws heavily from nostalgic influences like Goosebumps — the hand forming a peace sign adds a distinctly millennial touch: an attempt to keep calm and carry on while the world burns.
+The typography draws heavily from nostalgic influences like Goosebumps — the hand forming a peace sign adds a distinctly millennial touch: an attempt to keep calm and carry on while the world around us burns.

-“This is fine.”
+“This is fine.” - That Dog

 -